 How is collaboration organized?

-On the one hand, we have created a collaborative scientific platform called Just One Giant Lab (JOGL).
+We created a collaborative scientific platform called Just One Giant Lab (JOGL).
 This platform is at the core of the program: anyone can join and create a profile and a project.
 And because we know the skills of the community members and the needs of the projects, the JOGL platform matches them and enables anyone to find a project to contribute to.
 To date, more than 4,000 contributors from all continents have joined JOGL.
 They are working on low-cost, open source solutions such as FFP2 masks, ventilators, diagnostic tests and mobile applications that help users adopt good habits.
-The projects and contributors are sorted by relevancy and the most relevant receive more visibility.
-Besides, project leaders are free to use any complementary tools to document their projects and data, as long as it remains open source.
+The projects and contributors are sorted by relevance and the most relevant receive more visibility.
 Basically, it is a very large research center composed of volunteering professionals and students in both research and administration positions.
 This is what JOGL enables.

-On the other hand, the initiative has different advisory groups, composed of volunteering experts, who provide clear and advanced answers to the projects’ questions and needs.
-So far we have a biosafety and biosecurity board and working groups for software, data science, hardware and design.
-For managing the program and the community, we also have groups composed of JOGL team members and volunteers who have communication and management skills.
-These management groups manage the coordination of the various challenges, make sure that information circulates well between different projects and handle the onboarding of new participants.
+The initiative has different advisory groups, composed of volunteer experts, who provide clear answers to the projects’ questions and needs.
+So far, we have a biosafety and biosecurity board and working groups for software, data science, hardware and design.
+We also have groups made up of JOGL team members and we have 40 volunteers who contribute to the operational aspect of the program.
+They manage the coordination of the various challenges and handle the onboarding of new participants.

 Why is it important to have contributors from different backgrounds and fields?

-The COVID-19 crisis doesn’t care about disciplines, it is urging us to react in fields as different as reanimation, large scale diagnosis, fake news propagation and contamination prevention.
-In order to have a global response, we need to not only understand the problem, experiment and prototype solutions, but also manufacture and distribute validated methods and tools, manage large group of collaborators and partners, while maintaining high-level of transparency.
+The Covid-19 crisis doesn’t care about disciplines, it is urging us to react in fields as different as resuscitation, large scale diagnosis, fake news propagation and contamination prevention.
+In order to have a global response, we need to not only understand the problem, experiment and prototype solutions, but also manufacture and distribute validated methods and tools, manage large group of collaborators and partners, while maintaining a high-level of transparency.
 It becomes clear that scientists, engineers, coders, healthcare professionals, industrial designers, project managers, community managers and more need to collaborate in order to achieve our objectives.
 To date, our participants are currently equally represented between engineers, entrepreneurs, and designers, marketing and communications specialists.

 What are the most impactful projects underway and when can we expect a prototype and or potential scale up?